OpenZeppelin/defender-client/README.md

 ## Examples

 The `examples` repo has sample code for both clients.
 Note that most examples rely on dotenv for loading API keys and secrets.
-Note that you can set the following environment variables to control to which instance your client will connect to, which is useful for testing against your own Defender instance:
+Note that you can set the following environment variables to control to which instance your client will connect to, which is useful for testing against your Defender development instance:

 ```
 # Example config for the staging stack